 Pediatric HIV/AIDS in the United States

-Over the past 30 years, pediatric HIV/AIDS cases in the U.S. have declined dramatically; however, this remains a very vulnerable – though often forgotten– piece of the U.S. epidemic.
+Over the past several decades, pediatric HIV/AIDS cases in the U.S. have declined dramatically; however, this remains a very vulnerable – though often forgotten– piece of the U.S. epidemic.

 From the onset of the epidemic in the late 1970s through 1994, there were an estimated 14,920 perinatally HIV-infected infants born in the U.S. New infections peaked in 1992, with around 2,000 new cases a year.
 But those numbers began to drop dramatically with important research that discovered a way to prevent infections between pregnant mother and child.
 Since this breakthrough, the number of HIV-infected infants has remained steady at less than 200 new infant infections per year.